Less important synonyms are words that describe things that do not matter much. In very simple English, less important means not a big deal.

 Light Matter

-Meaning: Not serious topic.
+Meaning: Not a serious topic.

 Examples: